Share this article

 For us, we referenced our time spent on an Italian Agriturismo dog sitting and looking after chickens, and cats to show our experience taking care of someone else’s animals.
 But we also made sure to mention our childhoods growing up with Labs and Retrievers and our desire to get a dog once we returned to the States.

-So without damaging the professional image you are trying to convey, as a first-time house sitter, inject some personality into your profile.
-Let people know what you are passionate about and why you are genuinely interested in house sitting.
+As a first-time house sitter, inject some personality into your profile.
+Let people know what you are passionate about and why you are genuinely interested in looking after pets.
 Even better?
-Offer to Skype at any time they wish.
+Offer to have a video call at any time they wish.

 5. Be flexible